SADA Kazuki

 Graduate School of Chemical Sciences and Engineering

-The Graduate School of Chemical Sciences and Engineering is the first chemistry-oriented graduate school ever to open in Japan and was established through a fusion of the Department of Chemistry of the Faculty of Science, which focuses on the fundamentals of chemistry from the standpoint of elucidating phenomena, and the Department of Applied Chemistry of the Faculty of Engineering, which provides practical sciences from the standpoint of artificially designing chemical substances and their reactions.
-In our graduate school, we collaborate on education and research with the Institute for Catalysis (ICAT), the Research Institute for Electronic Science (RIES), the Institute for Genetic Medicine (IGM), and the Institute for Chemical Reaction Design and Discovery (ICReDD) in our university, and with the National Institute for Materials Science (NIMS), the National Institute of Advanced Industrial Science and Technology (AIST), and RIKEN outside the university.
-With the support of 51 laboratories covering a wide range of chemistry areas categorized into the following three courses, the school offers a curriculum that provides systematic education based on a panoramic perspective of all fields of chemistry in science and engineering.
+The Graduate School of Chemical Sciences and Engineering is the first chemistry-oriented graduate school ever to open in Japan and was established through the fusion of the Department of Chemistry of the Faculty of Science, which considers substances from the perspective of understanding phenomena with emphasizing the fundamentals of chemistry, and the Department of Applied Chemistry of the Faculty of Engineering, which focuses on practical learning and deals with materials from the perspective of designing chemical substances and their reactions with artifacts.
+In our graduate school, we collaborate on education and research with the Institute for Catalysis, the Research Institute for Electronic Science, the Institute for Genetic Medicine, and the Institute for Chemical Reaction Design and Discovery (ICReDD) at Hokkaido University, and with the National Institute for Materials Science (NIMS), the National Institute of Advanced Industrial Science and Technology (AIST), and RIKEN.
+With the support of 50 laboratories covering a wide range of chemistry fields categorized into the following three courses, the school offers a curriculum that provides systematic education in each specialized field from both scientific and engineering perspectives.

 - Molecular Chemistry and Engineering Course